splintercommunity/splinter-docs/docs/0.7/index.md

 * **Service API** for building custom services to send and manage opaque messages between nodes on a circuit.
-The Scabbard service handles consensus, smart contracts, and transaction processing (with the two-phase commit agreement protocol, Sawtooth Sabre, and Hyperledger Transact, respectively).
+The Scabbard service handles consensus, smart contracts, and transaction processing (with the two-phase commit agreement protocol, Sawtooth Sabre, and Transact, respectively).
   However, Splinter is designed to support other smart contract engines and transaction processing software.